PC-Admin/blog/michael5collins.com/content/post/cursor-vs-claude-code/index.md

 The official VSCode extension from Anthropic, it allows similar functionality to Cursor.
 Letting you review, test, debug and develop code automatically and locally with the Claude model.

-- Slower, seems to run tasks more sequentially.
+- Slower, seems to run tasks more sequentially
-- More transparent, shows you the bash command and asks you for permission before running it.
+- More transparent, shows you the bash command and asks you for permission before running it
-- Also has a feature-rich CLI mode, which can be extremely powerful if you're already good at bash.
+- Also has a feature-rich CLI mode, which can be extremely powerful if you're already good at bash
-- The API tokens for the basic plan seem to last longer.
+- The API tokens for the basic plan seem to last longer

 ## Everything's a Programming Problem